drknsblct/reddit_subreddit_manager/readme.md

 ## Before running the program

-- Log in to your reddit account by using any desktop browser of your choice.
+- Log in to your Reddit account by using any desktop browser of your choice.
+Log in to the account from which you want to transfer the subreddits!

 - Type or paste [reddit.com/subreddits](reddit.com/subreddits) on the address bar.